-Girvan’s Guest List for 2019 is very typical of ‘Girvan’ and promises lots of great musical experiences from people firmly rooted in the tradition.
-This year happens to have many more solo performers that formally established folk groups – but there is a plan behind this.
+The dates for Girvan Folk Festival in 2020 have been set and work is underway on planning and building on what was a very successful festival, our 45th, which took place in May.
+Most of the information on this website still refers to our 2019 festival.
+This guest list was very typical of ‘Girvan’ and 2020 promises to be similar with lots of great musical experiences from people firmly rooted in the tradition.
 Many people see Girvan as a ‘meeting place’; a chance to see old friends and to rub shoulders with traditional musicians from all ‘airts and pairts’ and within our guests, and visitors, there will be lots of opportunities for people to share in performance for some unique experiences.

-Some of the content on this website still relates to our 2018 Festival but until all the content is updated could you can take that information as indicative of what will happen at our 2019 event.
 Many people attend Girvan year on year, confident that it will be a great weekend.
 We hope that you might start making your own arrangements to attend early.
-Meantime please register for email news updates to this site to help us to keep in touch with any developments.
+Meantime please register on our website for email news updates.
+This will help us to keep you in touch with any developments.

 Some of Girvan’s strengths.